madebymiguel/chikopedia/README.md

 ## Features include:

-- Being able to search Pokemon by Pokemon Name or ID
+- Being able to search Pokemon by Name or ID
   - Implemented fuzzy search which allows typo correction
+- Two Pokemon views:
-- Seeing all of the Pokemon through the grid view
+  - Grid: Pokemon are clickable through the grid items and takes you to the its Pokedex Entry
-- Pokemon are clickable through the grid and takes you to the Pokemon Pokedex Entry
+  - Scroll: Pokemon are clickable through the sprite box and takes you to the its Pokedex Entry.
+Displays at most 7 Pokemon at a time.
+Single arrows takes you to the previos or next set of pokemon.
+The double arrows takes you to the first or last Pokemon.
+Clicking a Pokemon box displays that pokemon sprite.
-- In Pokedex Entry there is a Carousel feature that lets you go to previous or next Pokemon Pokedex Entry
+- In Pokedex Entry there is a Carousel feature that lets you go to previous or next Pokemon's Pokedex Entry
+- In the Menu there is:
+  - The ability to switch from Grid or Scroll view
+  - The ability toggle the livingDex ON or OFF:
-- In Menu there is a livingDex toggle that allows you to save the pokemon you caught in the grid view or the Pokedex Entry
+    - LivingDex allows you to save the Pokemon you caught
+    - If ON it diplays pokeball in Grid, Scroll and Pokedex Entry
     - Grey pokeball means you don't have it and red means you do